-In summary, the annual budget impact of elagolix (using the placeholder price) in the eligible endometriosis population, relative to no active treatment resulted in approximately an additional \$4,600 per patient in costs per patient to the health system.
-The total budget impact exceeded the ICER annual budget impact threshold of \$915 million at all prices of elagolix when treating either symptom.
-At its placeholder price, only a quarter of the eligible population could be treated annually with elagolix before reaching an annual budget impact threshold linked to overall US economic growth.
+In summary, the annual budget impact of elagolix (using the assumed net price) in the eligible endometriosis population, relative to no active treatment resulted in approximately an additional \$4,800 per patient in costs per patient to the health system.
+The total budget impact exceeded the ICER annual budget impact threshold of \$915 million at all prices of elagolix relative to no active treatment.
+At its assumed net price, only a quarter of the eligible population could be treated annually with elagolix before reaching an annual budget impact threshold linked to overall US economic growth.